mark-hobbs/BB_PD/README.md

 **Windows:** if you are using a Windows machine with an Intel CPU, the author recommends the use of icc (Intel C/C++ compiler).
 This produces highly optimised code that will run significantly faster.

 **MacOS:** the use of OpenMP with MEX functions is significantly more complicated on MacOS but it is possible.
 This [link](https://stackoverflow.com/questions/37362414/openmp-with-mex-in-matlab-on-mac) provides details for modifying the default MEX compiler configuration file.
-Clang is the only compatable compiler.
-In the author's experience, code compiled using clang will run significanly slower than code compiled using icc.
+Clang is the only compatable compiler, and in the author's experience, code compiled using clang will run significanly slower than code compiled using icc.

 The author intends to provide a pure MATLAB code in the future for educational purposes.